mgtz505/dev_dashboard/README.md

 # Welcome to Dev Dashboard

-Dev Dashboard is a productivity dashboard to help developers stay focused while coding.
+Dev Dashboard is a productivity application to help developers stay focused while coding.
 I began building Dev Dashboard after reflecting on which "simple widgets" I used on a regular basis while programming (namely text editors, a reminder/to-do app and a pomodoro timer) and deciding that bundling these applications into a single web-app would make for a great project.
 It's been great to see my front end development skills evolve over the past several months, and while I know that I'll be making more projects soon, working on Dev Dashboard felt like a great measure of my progress.

 ## How does Dev Dashboard Work?